 In 2022 we will be facing a new and more sophisticated array of physical layer security challenges, and cybersecurity threats pose significant risk to people, places, government, and commercial networks.
 According to the Allianz Risk Barometer, cyber perils are the biggest concern for companies globally in 2022.
-Companies worry over the threat of ransomware attacks, data breaches or major IT outages even more than business and supply chain disruption, natural disasters or the COVID-19 pandemic.
+Companies worry over the threat of ransomware attacks (ransomware how bad), data breaches or major IT outages even more than business and supply chain disruption, natural disasters or the COVID-19 pandemic.
 Cyber risks top worldwide business concerns in 2022 – Help Net Security

 In today’s digital landscape, everyone and anything connected is a target.
 The global threat actors targeting your company might be state actors, organized criminal gangs, hacktivists, or a former disgruntled employee seeking to cause damage.

 There are remedies to rogue device threats.
-Sepio is the leader in Layer 1 (The Physical Layer of the OSI Model) visibility and a first stop for planning and implementing risk management.
+Sepio is the leader in physical layer visibility and a first stop for planning and implementing risk management.
 Sepio’s is the only security solution that can provide security teams with complete visibility into their hardware assets and their behavior in real-time.
 Sepio does this by leveraging a combination of physical fingerprinting technology together with device behavior analytics that continuously monitor and protect infrastructure and networks.
-Through complete asset visibility, Sepio equips companies with Hardware Access Control by enhancing policy enforcement.
+Through complete asset visibility, Sepio equips companies with Asset Risk Management by enhancing policy enforcement.